hamza-hadj-aissa/kitabi_store_API/README.md

 # books_store API

-This is an ecommerce website API.
+This is an ecommerce website API to sell books online.

 There's 3 types of users.
 Guest / Client / Admin.

-*Guest user could view all books and stores, he could also manage his cart.
+* Guest user could view all books and stores, he could also manage his cart.
 Without having an account necessarily.

-*A client could buy books, view his account and edit it, track his orders status.
+* A client could buy books, view his account and edit it, track his orders status.

-*A seller could:
+* A seller could:

   -   Add and supply books with their specific prices, discount and quantity.
--   Removing and updating books.
+  -   Remove and update books.

 # Project setup